South Africa & Lesotho

 26 April - Dewetsdorp – Bloemfontein - 80 km

 This was the earliest we had been on the road, and by 8h00 we were ready to go, all in anticipation of a headwind.
 Not that it helped as we still had a headwind all to way to Bloemfontein.
 Due to our early start, we reached Bloemfontein at around lunchtime and got to the Backpackers early.
 We had plenty time, and Ernest went off to the bike shop and had his bicycle rim straitened, that has been giving problems for a long time.

 Ernest and I did not get on well, and we were always bickering.
 I decided to leave Africa and cycle Europe and the UK while I still had money in the bank.

 27 April - Bloemfontein

-We spent the day in Bloem as I will be leaving tomorrow to go back to Cape Town in order to get my flight to London from where I intend to cycle through the UK and Europe.
+We spent the day in Bloemfontein as I was leaving for Cape Town the following day to get my flight to London from where I intend to cycle the UK and Europe.

 I was lucky enough to catch up with Rita, who was in Bloemfontein for the Masters Championship.
-She took part in both the 100m and the 200m and won both!!!
-Well done Rita!!
+She took part in both the 100m and the 200m and won both!
+What a remarkable lady, well done Rita!

-So it was up early and off to the station to get the train back to Cape Town.
-The Railway Station in Bloemfontein was quite and experience, devoid of staff and not very clean.
-The train was 2 hours late, but at last the train arrived and I waved goodbye to Ernest who will be cycling on his own through Africa.
+I was up early and off to the station to catch the train back to Cape Town.
+The Railway Station in Bloemfontein was quite an experience, devoid of staff and not very clean.
+The train was 2 hours late, but it eventually arrived and I waved goodbye to Ernest who would continue cycling north.

 The train in contrast with the station was a pleasant surprise.
 The coaches were new and the staff very helpful and friendly.
 What a good experience, we arrived in Cape Town on time!!
-My next update will be from London, if I manage to get everything organized before Saturday!!
+My next update will be from London if I manage to get everything organised before Saturday!